-For the Youth and Non-formal Education associations, the CNAJEP provides a space for dialogue, consultation and representation with the public powers on issues concerning youth and non-formal education.
+For the Youth and Non-formal Education associations, the CNAJEP provides a space for dialogue, consultation, and representation with public powers on issues concerning youth and non-formal education.

-It “enriches the European and international domains in a cross-cutting way by building bridges with the national and regional authorities to cover all issues relating to youth and non-formal education.”
-In France, it runs the European Structured Dialogue programme and has set up a consultation process for young people known as “ProVox”.
-As an example, CNAJEP works to lobby for sustainable development and actions to help the climate.
+With 73 member organisations, it “enriches the European and international domains transversally by building bridges with national and regional authorities to cover all issues relating to youth and non-formal education.”
+In France, it runs the EU Youth Dialogue programme and set up a consultation process for young people known as “ProVox”.
+As part of the ninth round of the EU Youth Dialogue programme starting in January 2022 and led by France, the Czech Republic, and Sweden, the CNAJEP actively advocates sustainable development and climate action.

 “Committed and determined”

-The “Committed and determined / Engagé.es et déterminé.es” (E&D) association is a national body for international solidarity and non-formal education that facilitates a network of associations seeking to create solidarity links at international scale.
-It is made up of associations run by young people and/or students.
-E&D is also present internationally (through the different multi-actor programmes, among others) and aims to:
+The “Committed and Determined” (E&D – Engagé.es et déterminé.es)association is a national body for international solidarity and non-formal education that leads a network of associations seeking to create solidarity-based relationships at an international scale.
+E&D is also present internationally (through, for example, various multi-stakeholder programmes) and aims to:

 - “Encourage meetings and discussions on practices, skills and knowledge between young members of associations from different countries”,

-- “Promote citizen commitment in students and young people across the world,
+- “Promote commitment among students and young people throughout the world,

 - “Enable young members of associations from different countries to form partnerships to build international solidarity projects together.”